Semior001/semior001.github.io/cv.md

     Almaty, Kazakhstan

     > Worked as a full-stack developer, developed and supported several projects for internal usage.
+    >
+    > Java, Spring, Laravel, OctoberCMS, ZeroMQ, SOAP.

 ## Projects
 - **HR-Bot scheduling service** • Go developer <br>
     06/2020 - 06/2022

     > Worked on an integration with calendar services, and everything related to calendars (e.g. building an algorithm and API interface to find available time slots in a specified user calendar).
 IMAP, SMTP, iCal, and other fancy stuff.
     <br>
     Project was converted into the [trn](https://github.com/cappuccinotm/trn) - library for dealing with time intervals.